kiarka7/plm-vs-p2rank-kinases/README.md

 Structure files are not archived to avoid data duplication;
 all required structures can be retrieved programmatically using the provided scripts.

+### PLM model

+The fine-tuned protein language model (PLM) used for inference is **not stored directly in this repository or in the accompanying Zenodo archive**.
+The model is publicly available from the original repository of the model authors

+To reproduce PLM inference from scratch, users should download the model checkpoint from the link above and place it according to the instructions in `03.0_plm_predict_from_gold.py`.

 ## 5. Notes